Dehn filling and the knot group I: Realization Property: Elements with

+The aim of this subsection is to prove the following theorem which requires an element $g \in G(K)$ to be non-peripheral, but we may take infinitely many elements $h$ with $\mathcal{S}_K(h) = \mathcal{S}_K(g)$ so that they are mutually non-conjugate and not conjugate to any power of $g$.

+\begin{thm_non_rigid} Let $K$ be a hyperbolic knot without torsion surgery slope.
+For any non-peripheral element $g \in [G(K), G(K)]$ there are infinitely many, non-conjugate elements $\alpha_m \in G(K)$ which enjoy the following. \begin{enumerate} {(\arabic{enumi})} \item $\mathcal{S}_K(\alpha_m) = \mathcal{S}_K(g)$, and \item $\alpha_m$ is not conjugate to any power of $g$, in particular, $\alpha_m$ does not lie in the cyclic group generated by $g$. \end{enumerate} \end{thm_non_rigid}

-We begin by recalling some definitions.
-A group $G$ is \textit{residually finite\/} if for each non-trivial element $g$ in $G$, there exists a normal subgroup of finite index not containing $g$.
+Before proving this theorem we recall that a group $G$ is \textit{residually finite\/} if for each non-trivial element $g$ in $G$, there exists a normal subgroup of finite index not containing $g$.
 This is equivalent to say that for every $1\neq g \in G$ there exists a homomorphism $\varphi \colon G \rightarrow F$ to some finite group $F$ such that $\varphi(g)\neq 1$.

+It follows from \cite{Hem_residual_finite,Pe1,Pe2,Pe3} that the fundamental group of every compact $3$--manifold is residually finite.
 For later convenience, we slightly strengthen this to the following form.